-- 1 Children with a statement of special educational needs or an EHC plan (see page 14) are not included in the above criteria as we deal with them under the terms of the Education Act 1996.
-We will offer children with a statement of special educational needs or an EHC plan a place at the school that is named on their statement or their EHC plan. - 2 A looked-after child is a child who is or was: - in the care of a local authority; or - being provided with accommodation by a local authority under their social services duties (see the definition in Section 22(1) of the Children Act 1989).
+- 1 Children with an EHC plan (see page 14) are not included in the above criteria as we deal with them under the terms of the Children and Families Act 2014.
+We will offer children with an EHC plan a place at the school that is named on their EHC plan. - 2 A looked-after child is a child who is or was: - in the care of a local authority; or - being provided with accommodation by a local authority under their social services duties (see the definition in Section 22(1) of the Children Act 1989).